 Question 2 – Describe the circumstances of Issue A in a 'thick' Whois environment with registrar escrow.

-Under today's policies, with a thick Whois model, the Whois data is stored by the in four logical locations.
+Under today's policies, with a thick Whois model, the Whois data is stored in four logical locations.
 In the case of a failure, the data may be available from up to three other locations.

 Question 3 – Describe the circumstances of Issue A in a 'thick' Whois environment without registrar escrow.